2called-chaos/mcl/Readme.md

     * Windows support is in the work
   * local minecraft server(s)
     * **WARNING:** Some feature require the gamerule `logAdminCommands` to be set to true!
+    * MCL heavily relies on server commands and implement snapshot features.
+If MCL features don't work your minecraft server version is probably outdated.

 ## Installation